Ofonna-N/netflix-clone-2/README.md

 docker run -p 3000:3000 my-app
 ```

-The containerized application can be deployed to any platform that supports Docker, including:

-- AWS ECS
-- Google Cloud Run
-- Azure Container Apps
-- Digital Ocean App Platform
-- Fly.io
-- Railway

 ### DIY Deployment

 If you're familiar with deploying Node applications, the built-in app server is production-ready.